rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ·  The FEP film may be too tight or too loose.

 ·  You may be using resin formulated for SLA laser or DLP printers.
-Try using a known resin like the sample green.
-Note that some resins like maroon or yellow are very difficult to work with.
+Check the resin manufacturer's recommendations.

 ·  Are you using a specialty monomer-free resin such as Blue cast?
 You may need a primer coat.
-Check manufacturer's recommendations.
+Check the resin manufacturer's recommendations.

 ·  If all else fails, check your plate level once again and use Z=0!